Hello there friend! Looks like you're new here. You will surely get a lot more value out of our forum if you join us, it's Free!

 Example: if “buy backlinks” is my target keyword, then my exact match anchor would be “buy backlinks“.

+Those are all the anchor text variations I recommend using.
 Now let’s talk about something that will make your anchor text even more powerful.

 How to Build Relevance Without Exact Match Anchors